-The South Coast Correctional Centre commenced operation on the 10th of December 2010 to accommodate 600 offenders, both male and female, classified and on remand.
+The South Coast Correctional Centre commenced operation on the 10th of December 2010 to accommodate 600 offenders, classified and on remand.

-The Centre provides 395 maximum and medium security male beds, 154 minimum security male beds and 62 minimum security female beds.
+The Centre provides 395 maximum and medium security male beds and 154 minimum security male beds.

 The Centre will cater primarily to inmates from the South Coast, between Helensburgh and the Victorian border, and is located in South Nowra, 7km from the Nowra CBD.

 Nowra Hill NSW 2541

 Fax: (02) 4424 6099

 The Centre is located approximately 168km south of Sydney, 86km south of Wollongong, 115km north of Batemans Bay and 206km north west of Canberra.